almono/TasksDashboard/README.md

 - Frontend http://localhost:5137 ( this is the URL that should be used )
 - Laravel http://localhost:8000
 - Swagger UI http://localhost:8000/api/documentation ( OpenAPI for testing some configured endpoints )
-- Mailpit http://localhost:8025 ( this is where the emails coming from the application can be viewed )
 - PHPMyAdmin http://localhost:8080 ( user and password are both "laravel" )